collocations.org

 a major piece of legislation

-VERB + LEGISLATION
+VERB + legislation

-need, require | call for, propose
+need, require

 They are calling for tough legislation to tackle this problem.

-draft, draw up | bring forward, initiate
+draft, draw up

-Anyone has the right to initiate legislation in Parliament by means of a private bill.
+Anyone has the right to initiate legislation.

-approve, enact, introduce, pass
+approve, enact, introduce, pass, sign (esp.
+AmE)

 Congress approved legislation which outlawed the sale of the drug.